okta/okta.github.io/_source/_posts/2017-09-05-build-a-cryptocurrency-comparison-site-with-vuejs.md

 Vue re-renders the variable on the page.

-This behavior makes it really easy to build dynamic web applications, since any time you change data in Javascript, the page is re-rendered on your behalf and you don't need to worry about any sort of UI management.
+This behavior makes it really easy to build dynamic web applications, since any time you change data in JavaScript, the page is re-rendered on your behalf and you don't need to worry about any sort of UI management.